 The research explained that social relationships are critical for managing the transition to retirement successfully.
 In fact, the benefits of these groups were found to be comparable to those from physical exercise!

 Combining an activity like reading with friendship creates multiple benefits because it not only lowers stress and increases social connections, but with the reading and book discussion element involved, it may even promote the growth of new brain cells.

 9. Book Club Can Improve Your Writing

 For those with writing aspirations, book clubs are a wonderful breeding ground for ideas, motivation, and inspiration to pen your own literary masterpiece.
 Listening to other people’s assessment of a book and their discussion of likes and dislikes about plot, character and style, can help enormously in your journey to become a better, more successful writer.

 10. You Discover and Enjoy New Food

-Like many book clubs, THT Book Club incorporated interesting foods that are connected to the theme of the book, or something that is prepared by one of the members.
+Like many book clubs, the in person THT Book Club incorporated interesting foods that where connected to the theme of the book, or something that was prepared by one of the members.
 Again, because the members are not from the same circle, you are likely to discover something new and delicious that you might make a part of your own family traditions.